markessien/tekel/README.md

-# tekel
-The Tekel Project

-By Mark Essien

-Tekel is a predictor library
+TekelLib

+The Tekel Library is an easy-to-use wrapper for Pandas, and other machine learning functions